openedx/edx-platform/docs/en_us/developers/source/public_sandboxes.rst

 * `edx.org Sandbox`_ for those looking to try out the software powering edx.org

-* `Language Sandboxes`_ for contributors helping to translate OpenEdX into various languages, who have a need to see translations "in context" - that is, in use on an actual website.
+* `Language Sandboxes`_ for contributors helping to translate Open edX into various languages, who have a need to see translations "in context" - that is, in use on an actual website.